Two Utah Digital-First Banking Brands

 UtahFi note: In Ally vs SoFi, the differences usually appear once you’re using the app regularly.
 Watch alert speed, how easy transfers and overdraft settings are to find, and how quickly balances and card actions update.

-App Store / Google Play ratings
+App Store / Google Play Ratings

 In Ally vs SoFi, ratings are a useful quick signal, but the newest reviews matter more than the headline number.